Mukilkumar-SEC/Ex-No-5-Creating-Triggers-using-PL-SQL/EX5.md

 insert into exp5 values(2,'SAKTHI','AIDS',71)
 insert into exp5 values(3,'SHREE','CSE',101)

--- Update the salary of an employee
+-- Update the marks of an student
 UPDATE exp5
 SET MARKS =99
 WHERE regno = 3;
--- Display the employee table
+-- Display the marks table
 SELECT * FROM exp5;

--- Display the marks_log table
+-- Display the exp5_log table
-SELECT * FROM marks_log;
+SELECT * FROM exp5_log;
 ```

 ### Output: